manfredspitze/python-positional-keyword-args-starter/examples.md

 ### Keyword Arguments

-- With positional arguments, it is sometimes hard to tell which argument to use with which parameter
+- With positional arguments, it is sometimes hard to tell which argument belongs to which parameter
 - Keyword arguments can make your code easier to read and understand:
 ```python
 # Calling a function to calculate the area of a rectangle